nadershamma/nadershamma.com/content/references/jon-mahony.md

 +++
 title = "Jon Mahoney"
 date = 2018-10-25
-description = "The time spent with Nader helped me understand what I need to do and I would very much recommend his service."
+description = "I have been working to create a new web based application.
+I was trying to understand what steps I needed to take in order to get the project off the ground [...]
+He sat with me and walked me through what I could expect.
+He gave me a framework on which to plan, research and prepare for creating a new product.
+The time spent with Nader helped me understand what I need to do and I would very much recommend his service."
 [extra]
 linkedin = "https://www.linkedin.com/in/jon-mahoney-8b4b0148/"
 company = "Dale House Dental Practice"